100th Air Refueling Wing: World War II

-On 1 June 1942, the Army Air Forces activated the 100th Bombardment Group (Heavy) (100th BG) and assigned it to III Bomber Command.
+On 1 June 1942, the Army Air Forces activated the 100th Bombardment Group (Heavy) and assigned it to III Bomber Command.
 The group remained unmanned until 27 October 1942, when a cadre for the unit was transferred from the 29th Bombardment Group to Gowen Field, Idaho.
 Within four days, on 1 November, the cadre moved to Walla Walla Army Air Base, Washington, where it received its first four aircrews and four B-17Fs from the Boeing factory in Seattle.
-Following this, the 100th BG relocated to Wendover Field, Utah, on 30 November where it added additional personnel, aircraft, and crews, and began bombing, gunnery, and navigation training.
+Following this, the 100th relocated to Wendover Field, Utah, on 30 November where it added additional personnel, aircraft, and crews, and began bombing, gunnery, and navigation training.

+A 100th Bombardment Group B-17 Flying Fortress (Note: Aircraft is Boeing B-17 Flying Fortress, serial 42-31767, Our Gal Sal, EP-E at RAF Mount Farm c.
+1942-1945.)

 On New Year's Day, 1943, members of the fledgling group again transferred operations, this time to two bases.
-The aircraft and aircrews moved to Sioux City Army Air Base, Iowa, while the ground echelon went to Kearney Army Airfield, Nebraska.
-In both instances, members of the 100th BG assisted in air and ground training for other groups bound for overseas.
+The aircraft and aircrews moved to Sioux City Army Air Base, Iowa, while the ground echelon went to Kearney Army Air Field, Nebraska.
+In both instances, members of the 100th assisted in air and ground training for other groups bound for overseas.
 In mid-April, the aircrew joined the ground echelon at Kearney and received new B-17s.
 After additional training, the group's aircrews departed Kearney on 25 May 1943, flying the North Atlantic route to England and into the war in Europe.
 Prior to the departure of aircraft and aircrews from Kearney, the 100th BG's ground echelon departed for the East Coast on 2 May 1943.
 On 27 May 1943, the ground personnel set sail aboard the bound for Podington, England, from New York.
 At Podington the ground crews rendezvoused with the air echelon, and together moved to RAF Thorpe Abbotts, Norfolk, where they remained throughout World War II, operating as a strategic bombardment organization.